yegor256/blog/_articles/sociotech.md

-An ability to hack algorithms and make data structures optimal was a virtue of programmers a few decades ago; now the reality is different and their ability to communicate, learn, and work remotely is more important.
+An ability to hack algorithms and make data structures optimal was a virtue of programmers a few decades ago; now the reality is different and their ability to work remotely, communicate, and share is more important.

 In the 70s of the last century, when Microsoft and Apple were founded,